gerph/riscos-presenter/rougol/speaker-notes.md

 Ok, an example of how you actually use it.

-This example runs the harness with the internal modules, and runs the supervisor.
+This example runs the harness with the internal modules, and runs the command line.

-The `*FX 0` shows the OS version, which describes itself together with the architecture.
+The `*FX 0` command shows the OS version.
 There's no way to report the host system, because RISC OS wasn't really meant for that, so I tacked it on to the OS version.

 And then, as you can see, I can run other commands, and exit the system - which takes us back to the calling shell.